Ryan Peterson MD

 Dr. Deena has extensive experience in the entertainment field.
 She has appeared as an expert on Dr. Phil for sixteen seasons.
 She has also been an expert guest on Dr. Drew’s Life Changers, Face the Truth with Vivica Fox, Ricki Lake, as well as on Intervention on A&E. She has also appeared on various documentaries on Fox11 and local public and cable television shows.
 Dr. Deena’s ultimate goal has always been to combine her clinical background with the entertainment industry to help people on a bigger scale.
 Dr. Deena is personable, direct, charismatic and overall has a unique approach to helping people.
 Westwind always strives to better our program, so we feel very fortunate to have Dr. Deena as a part of this process.

-A Licensed Marriage and Family Therapist with a Master’s Degree in Education from Pacific Oaks College in Pasadena California, Jessica Steinman has been working in treatment and in Private Practice since May 2014.
-In addition to specializing in Sex and Love Addiction and Codependence, Jessica received exceptional post-graduate training at a prominent counseling center in Beverly Hills where she worked psychodynamically with individual adults as well as couples.
+In addition to specializing in Sex and Love Addiction and Codependence, Jessica received exceptional post-graduate training at The Maple Counseling Center, a prominent low fee counseling center in Beverly Hills where she worked psychodynamically with individual adults as well as couples.
 Her work as a Supervisor and Research Associate for Teen Line (a program that provides crisis intervention and prevention, peer counseling, and referrals for young people) at The Center for the Study of Young People at Cedars-Sinai Medical Center makes Jessica uniquely qualified to administer care to a broad spectrum of adults; both the young and the young-at-heart.

 Randy Smith LMFT